ronaldgao1234/SudokuSolver/README.md

 # SudokuSolver
-solves sudoku given an image
+solves sudoku given an image with OpenCV.
+Currently having problem with training